zemin-xu/zemin-xu.github.io/docs/game-development/mountains-and-seas.md

 # Introduction

 «The classic of mountains and seas» is an ancient Chinese book that records the stories of different creatures out of imagination.
-This book is merely forgotten by this generation, given that the digital entertainment consumes most of their spare time.
+This book is merely forgotten by this generation, because the digital entertainment consumes more and more of their spare time.
 In this project, I tried to express the unique point in the book -- more than 300 creatures with different looks, stories and special skills, so as to attract people's attention to it.

 # Researches